PREAMBLE & MEANING

 26 January was selected for this purpose because it was this day in 1930 when the Declaration of Indian Independence (Purna Swaraj) was proclaimed by the Indian National Congress.

-Recent Controversy ON preamble
+Recent Controversy on preamble

 The controversy -